Border 32 Fire: September 1 onward

 Throughout the Border 32 Fire's second day, activity remained low since the night before despite extreme rising temperatures reaching up to 108 °F and low relative humidity in the immediate area as the fireline was holding at 4,438 acres in size.
 Evacuation order remained in place for much of the area, although residents west of Cochera Via Drive and east of Potrero Valley Road — near the outer edges of the fire — were allowed to return home as by this time over 400 firefighting personnel were containing flareups and hotspots within the burned out landscape.
 By evening time of September 1, the fire was fourteen percent contained.

 By early morning on September 2, the fire was pegged at twenty percent containment and the fireline remained stagnant at 4,438 acres consumed.
 Schools in the Jamul-Dulzura Union and Mountain Empire Unified school districts remained closed due to the blaze.
 By evening time, all evacuation orders for the affected areas had been lifted.
 On September 3, the Tecate border crossing reopened after being shut down for several days due to the fire as containment grew to eighty percent.

 Containment grew over several day and by September 5, the Border 32 Fire was fully contained with the acreage totaling 4,456 acres in size with ten structures, including several homes, destroyed by the fire.
 Firefighters remained committed to the fireline for several more days to monitor and control lingering hotspots within the fire area.

-Impact
+Effects

 Closures and evacuations

 Due to the dramatic and fast-moving spread of the Border 32 Fire, mandatory evacuations were ordered for over 400 homes throughout area from along Barrett Lake Road area, Coyote Holler Road area and Round Potrero Road near Potrero and Dulzura, forcing hundreds of residents to flee.
 An evacuation center was established at Mountain Empire High School for those affected.